HypothesisWorks/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 a number of additional features and abstractions that can be built on top of it.

-From this primitive you can then rebuild arbitrary weighted samplers that shrink correctly (using a variation of the Alias Method), and arbitrary grammars (probably using Boltzmann Samplers or similar).
+From this primitive you can then rebuild arbitrary weighted samplers that shrink correctly (using a variation of the Alias Method), and arbitrary grammars (probably using [Boltzmann Samplers](https://dl.acm.org/citation.cfm?id=1024669) or similar).

+This will provide a much more thorough basis for high quality data generation than the current rather ad hoc method of specifying byte streams.

 #### Glass box testing